Generic Name: Amlodipine besylate

 Indications and Usage for Amlodipine

-Amlodipine besylate tablets, USP are indicated for the treatment of hypertension, to lower blood pressure.
+Amlodipine besylate tablets are indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure reduces the risk of fatal and nonfatal cardiovascular events, primarily strokes and myocardial infarctions.
-These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including Amlodipine besylate tablets, USP.
+These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including Amlodipine besylate tablet, USP.